Stochastic-Batman/CausalDiffAE_FZJ/README.md

 ```
 .\morhomnist\train_mnist_causaldae.sh
 ```
-10. For classifier-free paradigm training, set `masking=True` in hyperparameter configs.
+10. For classifier-free paradigm training, set `masking=True` in hyperpxarameter configs.

 11. To train anti-causal classifiers to evaluate effectiveness, navigate to `scripts\morhomnist` (or whichever example you are experimenting with) and run: